 Termite damage to a property can be devastating.
 Termites can damage the structural integrity of buildings, making it unsafe for the occupants.
 Navigating an insurance policy to determine whether or not coverage exists is difficult and often warrants the services of experienced attorneys.

 You do not need to deal with the stress and anxiety that a termite infestation causes alone.
 Your Florida termite claims attorney can help you with important aspects of your insurance claim so you are able to focus on saving and restoring your home and its furnishings.
-In particular, your termite claims attorney should be able to:
+In particular, your attorney should be able to:

 - Review your policy and determine likely coverage.
-Insurance policies are not reader-friendly documents and it can be difficult for individuals to determine exactly what coverage they have following discovery of a termite infestation or termite damage.
+Insurance policies are not reader-friendly documents and it can be difficult for individuals to determine exactly what coverage they have following the discovery of a termite infestation or termite damage.
 An attorney is able to review your policy documents and advise you of what coverage you are likely entitled to before you file your claim.

 - Advise you of problems or difficulties with your claim.
-In reviewing your policy and the facts of your unique situation, your attorney will likely obtain a good understanding of what possible defenses to payment your insurance company may raise.
+In reviewing your policy and the facts of your unique situation, your attorney will likely obtain a good understanding of what possible defenses to pay your insurance company may raise.
 Knowing in advance what your insurance company may attempt to do can help you avoid unpleasant “surprises” as your claim is presented and processed.

 Termites can damage the structural integrity of buildings, making it unsafe for the occupants.